Albert Woodworth: Business and later life

 In 1868, Woodworth ran a general merchandise store in Lisbon, New Hampshire, which also had a tailoring department.
-After five years he started a retail grocery business, along with his brother Edward B. Woodworth.
+After five years, he started a retail grocery business, along with his brother Edward B. Woodworth.
 In 1875, they purchased Hutchins and Company, which dealt in cement, lime, and feed.
-In 1901 the company was incorporated as Woodworth and Company, in which Albert was the treasurer.
+In 1901, the company was incorporated as Woodworth and Company, in which Albert was the treasurer.

-In 1880, Woodworth became part-owner of Moosilauke Mountain Hotel Company, known for the "Tip Top House" hotel.
+In 1880, Woodworth became part-owner of the Moosilauke Mountain Hotel Company, known for the "Tip Top House" hotel.
 In 1883, Woodworth was one of the incorporators of the Parker and Young company, which would become the United States' largest sound board manufacturer.
 He was the director of the company at its incorporation, and he became president in 1895.

 Woodworth was a member of the Sons of the American Revolution, was President of the Board of Trustees of the Margaret Pillsbury General Hospital from 1889 to 1894, trustee of the Episcopal Diocese of New Hampshire, a member of St. Paul's Church (Concord) where he was vestryman, and trustee of the Holderness School.
 He was a member of the Concord Board of Trade, the Wonalancet Club, the New Hampshire Club of Boston, and the Appalachian Mountain Club.

 Politics

-Politically Woodworth was a Republican.
+Politically, Woodworth was a Republican.
 He began his political career as an alderman of the 5th ward in Concord, New Hampshire, serving from 1885 to 1889.
 In 1893, he was elected to the New Hampshire Legislature, serving a term.
 In 1897, he was elected as Mayor of Concord.